Economic history of Chile

 In the first half of the 20th century Chile suffered severe economic recessions including the Great Depression.
 This period saw the rapid urbanization of the country, and a state-led partial "industrialization" that began in 1939.
 Large-scale copper mining replaced nitrate extraction as the country's main source of wealth.
 Chilean agriculture remained one of the most undeveloped sectors of economy and was stagnant, despite land reforms in the 1960s and 1970s, from 1930 to 1980.

 In the mid-1970s under the influence of the Chicago Boys, Pinochet's military dictatorship initiated profound changes oriented to a "neoliberal" economic model.
+The government implemented trade liberalization, as well as privatization of state-owned assets.
 The democratic governments that succeeded the dictatorship since 1990 have largely continued its economic policies, but increased social spending and reduced poverty.
 Chilean exports and GDP per capita rose steadily through the 1980s and 1990s until the Asian crisis of 1997 after which economic growth slowed somewhat.
 In the post-1973 period there has been a rise in outsourcing, self-employment, informal employment and an increase in women's share in the labor force.